Prettyhtml/prettyhtml/README.md

   usePrettier: true,  // use prettier for embedded content (default: true)
   singleQuote: false  // use single quote instead double quotes (default: `"`)
-                      // only needed if you use single quotes in your templates })
+                      // only needed if you use single quotes in your templates
+  prettier: {}        // use custom prettier settings for embedded content })
 ```